syncfusion-content/blazor-docs/blazor/diagram/user-handle.md

+---
+layout: post
+title: User Handle in Blazor Diagram Component | Syncfusion
+description: Learn about User Handle in Blazor Diagram component of Syncfusion, and more details.
+platform: Blazor
+control: Diagram
+documentation: ug
+---

 # User Handles

 User handles are customizable handles that can be used to perform custom actions and default clipboard actions.